 Ability to withstand cold temperatures.

-Occasionally seen: Bladder problems, ear infections
+Occasionally seen: Bladder stones, ear infections

-Suggested tests: Hip, knee, dental exams
+Suggested tests: Knee, hip, dental examinations

 Life span: 14–15 years